Hotel California: Themes and interpretations

 Glenn Frey said that originally "We decided to create something strange, just to see if we could do it," and that the song was meant to mimic the imagery of the 1965 novel The Magus by John Fowles, about a man in an unfamiliar rural setting who is unsure about what he is experiencing.

 Don Henley has given a number of explanations about the song, ranging from "a journey from innocence to experience" to "a sociopolitical statement."
 In an interview with Rolling Stone, Henley said that the song was meant to be "more of a symbolic piece about America in general," and added, "Lyrically, the song deals with traditional or classical themes of conflict: darkness and light, good and evil, youth and age, the spiritual versus the secular.
 I guess you could say it's a song about loss of innocence."

 The song has been described as being "all about American decadence and burnout, too much money, corruption, drugs and arrogance; too little humility and heart."
 It has also been interpreted as an allegory about hedonism, self-destruction, and greed in the music industry of the late 1970s.
-Henley called it "our interpretation of the high life in Los Angeles," and later said, "It's basically a song about the dark underbelly of the American dream and about excess in America, which is something we knew a lot about."
+Henley called it "our interpretation of the high life in Los Angeles," and later said, "It's not really about California; it's about America.
+It's about the dark underbelly of the American dream.
+It's about excess, it's about narcissism.
+It's about the music business. ...
+It can have a million interpretations."
 In the 2013 documentary, History of the Eagles, Henley reiterated:

 In a 2009 interview, The Plain Dealer music critic John Soeder asked Henley if he regretted writing the lines "So I called up the captain / 'Please bring me my wine' / He said, 'We haven't had that spirit here since 1969'" because wines are fermented while spirits are distilled.
 Henley responded:

 In his Encyclopedia of Great Popular Song Recordings, Volume 1, Steve Sullivan theorizes that the "spirit" that the Hotel California hasn't had since 1969 refers to the spirit of social activism of the 1960s, and how disco and the related pop music of the mid-1970s had turned away from it.